 Deoxygenated blood is blue

-Human blood is always red.
-Deoxygenated blood in veins is a dark red or maroon color, not blue.
-Veins appear bluish or greenish through the skin due to the way different wavelengths of light penetrate and reflect from subcutaneous tissue, not because the blood inside is blue.
+Human blood is always red, never blue, regardless of its oxygen level.
+Deoxygenated blood in veins is a darker red or maroon color, not blue.
+Veins appear bluish or greenish through the skin because of how different wavelengths of light penetrate and reflect off subcutaneous tissue, not because the blood inside them is actually blue.

 What we know